MicrosoftDocs/dataexplorer-docs/data-explorer/engine-v3.md

 ## Performance

 The performance impact of EngineV3 depends on the dataset, query patterns, concurrency, and VM SKUs used.
 For internal performance testing, we have used a 100-TB dataset, and explored different scenarios that involve analytics over structured, unstructured, and semi-structured data.
-With the same level of concurrency and using the same HW configuration, the performance improvement we experienced in our testing was mostly in the range of 2X to 113X.
+With the same level of concurrency and using the same hardware configuration, the performance improvement we experienced in our testing was on average ~8X.
+Actual performance improvement varies based on the query and dataset.

 The increased speed of queries comes from the two major changes in the engine: